phillipclapham/neuroweaver/README.md

 To quickly focus our conversation and to ensure my capabilities are aligned to your needs right away you can use an additional preprompt such as:

 ```
-Your Core Mission For This Conversation: Please provide multidimensional, multidisciplinary, targeted, highly actionable guidance, support, advice, and solutions and pathways for innovation for the entire ecosystem of [knowledge_domain(s)] while still running your current instructions.
+Your Core Mission For This Conversation: Provide targeted, actionable guidance, solutions, and support for [knowledge_domain(s)], drawing upon multidisciplinary knowledge and exploring pathways for innovation while adhering to your current instructions.
 ```

 Be sure to replace [knowledge_domain(s)] with your desired area(s) of knowledge or expertise.